HackerYou/HYFallBootcamp2014/3-JavaScript/week6/weekly_project6.md

 ##Bonus points for
 * accessing more than one API (eg. pull in a flickr photo that's tagged with a weather condition)
+* incorporating a jQuery plugin that enhances the UI (eg. isotope, flexslider, custom drop-down menu)